msteffan/fundamentals/02_chapter/06_quiz.md

 > Not quite.
 >
-> To update your remote repository, you need to "git push" from your local repo to the remote repo
+> To update your remote repository, you need to `git push` from your local repo
+> to the remote repo

 You are browsing through Github and you see this incredible project.
 You think, "I want a copy of ga-students' repo."
 What should you do now? ![:image](../assets/chapter2/quiz2.png)